pepopowitz/rewriting-history-with-git/slides/src/10-undoing-commits.md

 ---

-Trail: Updating commits,Most recent commit?,YES
+Trail: Undoing commits ⚠️,Most recent commit?,YES

 ## Case: "I want to undo my last commit and never see it again"